 Extraordinary Ability?
-How to be approved in 15 days for a US visa
+How to be approved quickly for a US visa

 Getting a work visa through employment is tough these days.
 Ask anyone in any industry.
 If you are a highly skilled foreign professional, athlete, or artist – who is not currently seeking a job change – you may want to consider applying for an “extraordinary ability” visa to get into the United States.

-This visa can allow you and immediate family, as well as your assistants or essential trainers etc… and their immediate families into the United States in as little as 15 days.
+This visa can allow you — and your spouse/minor child(ren) — as well as your assistants or essential trainers etc. (and their immediate families) into the United States in as little as 15 days.

 While this visa category is reserved for those foreign nationals with top credentials, these visas are immediately available – there is no backlog for almost any country.
 Just as importantly individuals can self-petition – they do not need an offer of employment.